quicwg/base-drafts/draft-ietf-quic-recovery.md

   RTT sample less than min_rtt.

 reordering_threshold:
-: The largest delta between the largest acked retransmittable packet and a packet containing retransmittable frames before it's declared lost.
+: The largest packet number gap between the largest acked congestion controlled packet and smaller unacknowledged congestion controlled packet before it is declared lost.

 time_reordering_fraction:
 : The reordering window as a fraction of max(smoothed_rtt, latest_rtt).